HeroHarmony/Choppy-Audio-Detector/docs/playground-reference.md

 - `Warm-up Ignore (ms)`: Initial analysis duration where detections are suppressed.
 - `Preview on done`: If enabled, starts preview playback when analysis completes.
 - `Also run prod timing`: If enabled (default `on`) and current timing differs from production timing, writes a second report using production timing.
-- `Extended report`: If enabled (default `on`), includes deeper diagnostics for thresholds, clusters, and method transitions.
 - `Analyze File`: Runs offline analysis for the loaded file.
 - `Analyze File` / `Analyze Batch`: Label changes automatically based on loaded file count.
 - `Preview Sound`: Toggle playback preview for loaded WAV.